Apply Your University Courses With Uni Enrol

 The next step is to review your interest list and identify what you could be good at or enjoy so much that it comes naturally to you.

 The clues to your strengths come in the form of praises and remarks from people about your natural abilities.
-For example, it could be how well you draw, code, play basketball, debate, cook, do your make-up, or play chess.

-- how easy it is for you to talk to people and make them feel comfortable,
+- How easy it is for you to talk to people and make them feel comfortable;

-- people like to make you the leader,
+- People like to make you the leader;

 Next, tie your interests and strengths with actual careers or things you can do that will add value.
 It could be a product or service that does not exist yet but could solve a pain point.

-Nevertheless, do not let that stop you from pursuing your interests.
+Nevertheless, do not let that stop you from pursuing your passions.
 Think of the scope of your opportunities on a global scale.
 As long as you develop your knowledge and skills to a high standard, you will have many opportunities outside your country waiting for you.

 Is This a Path That People Value and Will Pay For?

-Tip:
+Pro Tip:

 So What Now?
 I Am Still Not Sure